 2 - Minimize Stress When You Choose Experiences Instead of Things

 As much as I love hosting and throwing a party, it can also be very stressful and overwhelming.

 Between the setup, execution, and clean up.
 Our clean up this year was unpacking the stroller, snacks, and backpacks… and shaking all the sand out of everything that made its way home from the beach.

 Also, I didn’t need to write thank you cards; I didn’t need to exchange any gifts that were too big, or too small, or that we already had, I didn’t have to coordinate the return of rental furniture or clear storage space for extra food and beverages.

 I know I sound like a hater on parties and stuff and like I'm ungrateful or something.
 Chris and I love hosting parties, we love and appreciate things, but sometimes we also love NOT being the hosts and sometimes like to have less stuff.

 Because he only got a few items this year for his birthday (a stool he needed for the bathroom, a book from Grandma, some handmade things from some other friends, etc.), our house is otherwise relatively the same as it was before the party, I mean adventure.
-And the things they did get, their souvenirs, have been tops of the list of favored toys for a week now (and holding strong)!
+And the things they did get, their souvenirs, have been tops of the list of favored toys all day and all night.